 - Carry only the cards (credit and ID) that you need to have with you; file others in a safe place at home

-- Shred any document that contains your credit card number before you discard it
+- Shred any document that contains your names, addresses or your financial account information before you discard it

 - Check receipts to ensure you received your own and not someone else's